carbon-language/carbon-lang/llvm/docs/BigEndianNEON.rst

     Big endian vector load using ``LDR``.

 A vector is a consecutive sequence of items that are operated on simultaneously.
 To load a 64-bit vector, 64 bits need to be read from memory.
 In little endian mode, we can do this by just performing a 64-bit load - ``LDR q0, [foo]``.
 However if we try this in big endian mode, because of the byte swapping the lane indices end up being swapped!
-The zero'th item as layed out in memory becomes the n'th lane in the vector.
+The zero'th item as laid out in memory becomes the n'th lane in the vector.

 .. figure:: ARM-BE-ld1.png
     :align: right